 The Department of Communities (Communities) works with a range of stakeholders to support many Western Australians.

 Since the start of the COVID-19 pandemic, the State Government, community services and private sector organisations have strengthened their relationships to ensure vital services are delivered to people we support.
-We will continue to improve and develop these relationships.
+Communities will continue to improve and develop these relationships.
 This page will keep you informed about the work that Communities and its partners are doing.

 Vulnerable Cohort Taskforces were set up in March 2020 to combine the efforts of community sector service partners and the State Government to ensure the most vulnerable people in Western Australia were supported through the COVID-19 pandemic.